 When you are trimmed in going upwind you need to pull the vang hard.
-This will bend the mast, flatten your Z design mainsail and then open the leech.
+This will bend the mast, flatten the sail, and then open the leech.
 The boat will become very controllable.
 You may need to ease this a bit on the tacks and always be sure to ease the vang at least an arms length before rounding the weather mark.
 Otherwise you could bend your mast.

 Vang tension is very critical in heavy conditions like this.
 Apply plenty when racing upwind.
-At the start it does hurt your pointing ability so, you may want it eased a bit, but not completely eased off.
+At the start, it does hurt your pointing ability so you may want it eased a bit, but not completely off.

 Pull this as hard as you can.
 The sail will flatten right out, especially along the front of the spar.
 You could never pull too hard on this control in this much wind.

 You can drop this up to 9” if it is this windy and you do not have the weight on the boat to hold it down.
-If you have a crew I still would not drop the traveler more than 6”.
+If you have a crew do not drop the traveler more than 6”.
 When sailing alone you could go 3” further.
 Set this control, leave it, and then work your mainsheet.